 Mr. Gonzalez is also working with community partners by sharing best practices, the Baldrige-based framework, and public engagement strategies with local school districts, the county hospital, a private hospital, county administration, the housing authority, and other nonprofit groups through the Communities of Excellence framework.
 The Communities of Excellence program is designed to serve multiple organizations by improving El Paso’s quality of life, healthcare, and education.
 During fiscal year 2019, approximately 400 students were trained on the City’s budget resulting in a final presentation by 10 students to the City Council on the City’s $1 billion budget.
 This program is again being launched across all school districts in El Paso.

-In March 2019, Mr. Gonzalez was asked to serve a second term as chair of the Quality Texas Foundation Board of Directors.
+In an unprecedented and history making move, in June 2021, Mr. Gonzalez was asked to serve a third term as chair of the Quality Texas Foundation Board of Directors.
 In April 2019, Texas Gov. Greg Abbott reappointed Mr. Gonzalez to the Risk Management Board for a term expiring in February 2023.
 He also serves as a member of the Governing Texas Advisory Board, U.S. Global Leadership Texas Advisory Board, Association of the United States Army, and the 2026 Communities of Excellence National Board.

 Prior to working in El Paso, Mr. Gonzalez served as City Manager in the City of Irving, Texas.
 Under his leadership, the City of Irving earned the Texas Award for Performance Excellence from the Texas Quality Foundation.
 The City of Irving also won the Malcolm Baldrige National Quality Award; the nation’s highest Presidential honor for performance excellence.
 Mr. Gonzalez retired as a Lieutenant Colonel after serving 22 years in the U.S. Army.
 He holds a Masters of Public Administration degree from Texas Tech University in Lubbock, Texas, and a Bachelor of Science degree from Eastern New Mexico University in Portales, New Mexico.
 He received the Eastern New Mexico University's Outstanding Alumni Award and the Texas Tech Distinguished Alumni Award.
 He is a certified Lean Six Sigma Black Belt from the University of Texas in Austin.